The Best Keto Eggnog Recipe

 Mix egg and milk

 Whisk 1 cup of the warmed nut milk into the yolk mixture.
 Then add back into the remaining nut milk in the saucepan.
 Stir until combined.
-Continue cooking over low heat until the mixture has thickened and reach about 165 degrees and will coat the back of a spoon.
+Continue cooking over low heat until the mixture has thickened and reaches about 165 degrees and will coat the back of a spoon.

 As a kid once I started seeing eggnog in the stores, it was officially the holiday season.
-We wouldn’t but it all the time because it was loaded with fat and sugar.
+We wouldn’t buy it all the time because it was loaded with fat and sugar.
 And mom would always thin it down with more milk to cut down on the calories and to make it last longer.

 The nut milk I prefer is